BAM and BAM Index

 1. The *_Bioproduct.bam consists of reads arising from AbSeq, SampleTag, Targeted, VDJ or WTA assays.

-2. A Combined_ prefix is added to the bam and bai files when SampleTags are present in the experiment to signify that the resulting bam contains reads from all the samples.
+2. A Combined_ prefix is added to the bam and bai/csi files when SampleTags are present in the experiment to signify that the resulting bam contains reads from all the samples.

 The BD Rhapsody™ Sequence Analysis Pipeline further annotates the BAM files with the tags described below.
-For the Bioproduct BAM, if a read has multiple alignments (NH tag > 1), then only the first alignment (HI tag is 0 or 1) will be annotated along with all uniquely aligned reads.
-For the ATAC BAM, all reads will be annotated with the tags below.
+For the Bioproduct BAM, if a read has multiple alignments (NH tag > 1), then only the first alignment (HI tag is 0 or 1) will be annotated with tags 'MA' and 'CN'.
+BAM alignments tags may include the following:

 TagDefinition